gjuchault/ng2-storeService/README.md

 ### Retrieving

-Advantage over what you do on ngrx: select through nested store.
-Even more performance!
-There is also automatic integration with ImmutableJS.
-If your object is Immutable, it will `.toJS()` it!
+There is automatic integration with ImmutableJS.
+If your object is Immutable, it will `.toJS()` it.

 Example: